Paul Campos: Blogs and other works

 Campos's writing appears on the blog Lawyers, Guns and Money.
 In August 2011, Campos began a second blog, Inside the Law School Scam.
-Initially posting anonymously, he criticizing other law school professors for not knowing enough doctrinal law or having much practical experience in legal practice.
-Knowing that his identity was soon to be outed, he claimed responsibility for the blog on August 20.
+Initially posting anonymously, he criticized other law school professors for not knowing enough doctrinal law or having much practical experience in legal practice.
+Knowing that his identity was soon to be outed, he claimed responsibility for the blog on August 21, 2011.

 The blog has attracted criticism from legal scholars, including Brian Leiter of the University of Chicago Law School.
 According to Leiter, Campos's blog contained misleading, inaccurate, and inflammatory statements.
 Leiter also criticized Campos more broadly for allegedly shirking his job responsibilities through poor scholarship and poor teaching.

-Campos's blog attracted support from Deborah Jones Merritt of The Ohio State University law school, who joined him as a co-blogger on "Inside the Law School Scam", as well as from Walter Olson at the libertarian Cato Institute.
-Merritt accused law professors of being "greedy,", counseled students on whether to apply to or stay in law school, satirized the federal loan system, and suggested that law school administrators should be held accountable for unethical conduct.
+Campos's blog attracted support from Deborah Jones Merritt of the Ohio State University law school, who joined him as a co-blogger on "Inside the Law School Scam", as well as from Walter Olson at the libertarian Cato Institute.
+Merritt accused law professors of being "greedy", counseled students on whether to apply to or stay in law school, satirized the federal loan system, and suggested that law school administrators should be held accountable for unethical conduct.
 Olson has criticized law schools for being sources of influential liberal ideas and training grounds for future liberal political leaders.

 In 2012, Campos self-published a book on law school, Don't Go to Law School (Unless).

 In the spring of 2013, Campos, Tamanaha, and Merritt signed a letter to ABA Task Force on the future of legal education about the cost of legal education and the employment outcomes for new law graduates.
 The letter was also signed by several dozen other law professors.